Odds and Commission

 Your Target Market

-In our opinion, you should not take the offered back price but target your market somewhere between 100% - 97%.
+In our opinion, you should not take the offered back price but target your market near 100%.
 Seldom does a match fail at 100%, 30 seconds before jump time.
-Lets assume you want to target your market at 100%, these odds would be as follows:-
+Part of our service is to show you the 100% price, please check your 'User Settings' and select 'Calculated 100% betting mark for win odds'.
+This is the sort of odds that will be displayed to a 100% market:

 1 AFRICAN LION $1.36